Tokyo Olympics: A success? A failure? And how to judge? - WHIZ News

 David Wallechinsky, one of the world’s best-known Olympic historians, said these Games will be evaluated like all the rest — by the medal count.

-“Every nation is going to judge it by how well their athletes did, just like any other Olympics,” Wallechinsky told The Associated Press.
+“Every nation is going to judge it by how well their athletes did, just like any other Olympics,” Wallechinsky told the AP.
 “If the United States wins 50 gold medals — they won’t — nobody in the US is going to talk about the pandemic.
 Because in the end, that’s what it’s all about — the medals.”

 Wallechinsky said just getting out of Tokyo in one piece will please the IOC.
 But there is more trouble ahead with the boycott-threatened Beijing Olympics.